The-Z-Labs/bof-launcher/README.md

 Build artifacts will show up in `zig-out/bin` and `zig-out/lib` folders.

-To build the project for a specific target use `-Dtarget` option, for example:

-    zig build -Dtarget=x86-windows-gnu
-    zig build -Dtarget=x86_64-linux-gnu

 To build and run test BOFs do:

     zig build test